Update Index (Azure Cognitive Search REST API)

 .

 When a new field is added, all existing documents automatically get a null value for that field.
-No other storage space is consumed until one of two things occur: a value is provided for the new field (using merge), or new documents are added.
+No other storage space is consumed until one of two things occurs: a value is provided for the new field (using merge), or new documents are added.

 PUT https://[search service name].search.windows.net/indexes/[index name]?api-version=[api-version]&allowIndexDowntime=true

 This operation takes your index offline for a few seconds.
-Indexing and query requests will fail while the index is offline.
+Indexing and query requests fail while the index is offline.
 Performance and write operations can be temporarily impaired for several minutes after the index is back online.

 URI Parameters